 Exhibition games of women’s football continued to be staged in Bradford on an ad hoc basis.
 The above cutting for instance is from November, 1932.
-Similarly the reputation of the former Dick, Kerr side endured and as Preston Ladies they played an exhibition match against a Belgian representative side at Odsal Stadium in August, 1939.
+Similarly the reputation of the former Dick, Kerr side endured and as Preston Ladies they played an exhibition match against a Belgian representative side at Odsal Stadium and in Keighley on successive days in August, 1939.
 Despite the FA ban, the Odsal match enjoyed the patronage of Bradford football celebrities.
 David Steele, manager of Bradford Park Avenue was the referee and two Avenue players, Bob Danskin and Chick Farr were linesmen.
 Present at the game were the directors of both the City and Avenue clubs as well as the Lord Mayor.
 However a measure of the event was that a local beauty queen performed the ceremonial kick-off.

 All of the effort relating to women’s football in Bradford had been concentrated in the two Manningham works sides as distinct from attempts to encourage grass-roots participation by women at playing the game.
 It seems highly unlikely that any local women’s sides ever existed.
 There were no league structures and the Bradford & District Football Association which had been established in 1899 to promote soccer – and was evangelical in doing so – played no role in encouraging the women’s game.
 In all probability the phenomenon of females playing football – if at all – was confined to ad hoc, informal street or playground games among schoolgirls which is a long way removed from organised team football.